f5devcentral/f5-automation-labs/docs/class2/module4/module4.rst

-DeliveryModule 4 – Continuous Integration / Continuous Delivery
+Module 4 – Continuous Integration / Continuous Delivery
 ==============================================================

-This Module will continue to build up from Infrastructure to Self-Service / CI/CD.
+This Module will continue to build up from Infrastructure to Self-Service or CI/CD goal.
 We will be building on the code that was utilized in the previous modules, though now we'll use Jenkins to provide a CD mechanism.
 This lab will also use Slack to notify users of changes going on in real time.